zevv/npeg/README.md

 ## Precedence operators

+Note: This is an experimental feature, the implementation or API might change in the future.

-Precedence operators is an experimental feature which allows for the construction of "precedence climbing" or "Pratt parsers" with NPeg.
+Precedence operators allows for the construction of "precedence climbing" or "Pratt parsers" with NPeg.
 The main use for this feature is building parsers for programming languages that follow the usual precedence and associativity rules of arithmetic expressions.

 - Left associative precedence of `N`: `P ^ N`